What to watch for when the Seahawks play the Buffalo Bills in Week 9 — plus Bob Condotta’s prediction

 Strong safety Jamal Adams

 One Seahawk who has been to Buffalo a lot is Adams, who played there each of the last three seasons with the New York Jets and is expected to make his return to Seattle’s lineup for Sunday’s game after sitting out the last four with a strained groin.
 The Jets won there each of the last two years, including a 13-6 win last December in what turned out to be the last game Adams played for the Jets.
-Seahawks coach Pete Carroll said Adams may be on a “pitch count,’’ meaning sharing time with Ryan Neal (though Neal is also dealing with a hip injury).
-When Adams is out there, expect the Seahawks to put him in spots to try to create as much havoc as possible.
+After indicating early in the week that Adams might need to be on a snap count Sunday, Carroll on Friday said Adams had such a good week of practice that there is no reason to limit his playing time.
+“He was flying,” Carroll said.
+“I don’t see any reason to restrict him at all.”

 Coaching decision to watch